Please note: All documentation linked to on this website is being superseded by documentation and instruction provided

 - FIS-B: WX (Nexrad, Winds Aloft, METARs, TAFs, AIRMETs, SIGMETs, PIREPs), NOTAMs, TFRs, SUAs

-- Bluetooth streaming of TIS-B, FIS-B and AHRS to your EFB
+- Bluetooth streaming of TIS-B, FIS-B and AHRS info to your EFB

 - Digital Autopilot with envelope protection, LVL button and Go Around button

 - Manual Electric Trim switch on the pilot-side yoke

 - Digital engine / system instruments

 - Detailed CHT/EGT monitor

 - Digital senders for accurate fuel level information

 - Digital ELT with GPS position transmission